Senior Management Team

 Emma Dargan

-Emma Dargan joined VSS as a Programmes Officer back in July 2014 and held the position of Programmes Manager from October 2016 to June 2022.
-Emma was appointed as Acting Head of Service Development in July 2022.
+Emma joined VSS as a Programmes Officer in 2014 and held the position of Programmes Manager from 2016 to June 2022.
+Emma was appointed as Acting Head of Service Development in July 2022 and Head of Community Partnership in 2024.

 Nicola Nugent